Heating field guide

 • You want to know whether the issue sounds routine, urgent, or expensive.

-MajorHVAC keeps online requests pending until the appointment window is confirmed by phone or email.
+MajorHVAC confirms online requests by phone or email before the appointment is locked in.
 If the heat is out right now, calling directly is still the fastest path.

 Read the symptom first